Web-Development-Quick-Start/Beginning-WebSite-Curriculum/Sequence.md

 gimp is basically foss photoshop, and it's really good

-#### get an image from google images
+#### 2. grab an image from google images

-#### layers

-make a new layer -- foreground color change which layer is above which change opacity
+dl an image and open with gimp

-#### resizing
+#### 3. resizing

+just three steps to prep image for web:
+1. crop
+2. dimensions
+3. scale

-crop the image -- then hit undo resize the image, notice the linkage resize the canvas
+crop the image

+resize the image, notice the linkage resize the canvas

+once the right aspect ratio is achieved, scale the image to the right size/resolution.
+(most templates tell you the this, e.g. 700pixels by 300 pixels)

 ### start a github repo with your username (or org name)

-urUsername.github.io (e.g. if your username was pickachu, then it would be pickachu.gihub.io)
+YourUsername.github.io (e.g. if your username was pickachu, then it would be pickachu.gihub.io) init with a readme so that you can clone it right away.

 ### clone the repo on your compy